|Flowers for Linda on Valentine's Day!|

 Smedes writes: "If we have nothing else in the world to live for but our lover, we are vulnerable to the worst fits of jealousy.
 The person who tells someone else, "I can't live without you," is threatened at his deepest selfhood when the one with whom he cannot live has to be shared in the smallest way.
 Such a person always suspects the worst, and this very suspicion prods him to cruel reactions...
 Agape does not let us give our souls to idols, even to the idol of the ideal husband or wife or friend...
 So agape will not let us be so deeply threatened that our very existence seems at stake."
 (28-29)

-Linda and I have always told others that, if and when you marry, you must marry someone that can live without you, and you without them.
+Linda and I have always told others that, if and when you marry, marry someone that can live without you, and you without them.
 The only One we cannot live without is Christ.
 Agape love is, says Smedes, "the power to admit cheerfully that you cannot meet all the needs of your loved one or friend and are pleased that someone else can add what you lack."
 (29)

 Jealousy is painful, but with God it can be transcended.
 "But where there is Christian love, the power of agapic giving and sharing will prevent jealousy from building barbed-wire fences of self-protection against any sharing of love and loved ones."
 (29) Agape love is, among other things, the power of sharing.